 There were six of us.
 Our tour guide led us through the vineyard cycle into the winery process over a crisp spring morning at Hambledon Vineyard in Hampshire.
 There was lots of science, some stainless steel tanks, other bits and bobs, and a relatively small, bedraggled vineyard.
 We sampled a few wines at the end of the tour.
 No fancy tasting room.
 Just a few glasses in the crisp open air.

 And it happened.

-I was rather taken by a White Wine.
-The wine served to Law Lords in the House of Lords and also Parliamentary Ministers in the House of Commons, London.
+I was rather taken by a white wine.
+The wine served in the House of Lords and also parliamentary ministers in the House of Commons, London.
 It was a complex wine, at least by my then standards.
 And really rather nice.